Or, as we often quote from Shakespeare’s As You Like It, “You are welcome hither.”

-ACRA Neighborhood Phonebook The little blue phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
+ACRA Neighborhood Directory The little spiral-bound phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
 Prepared by the Arden Community Recreation Association, and distributed free to residents.
 Updated every 2 years.
-Extra copies are available for $6; fill out the request form at funintheardens.org.
+Includes government and recycling information, ads from local merchants, services and supporters.

 Arden Club information & coupons The Arden Club is the non-profit organization whose home is Gild Hall.
 Many events in the Ardens are sponsored by the interest groups (gilds) of the Arden Club: concerts, Saturday town dinners, folk dancing, Gilbert & Sullivan operettas, Shakespeare, and, of course, the Arden Fair.
 It is also possible to form new gilds.
 Club dues are inexpensive; activities are also open to non-members.
 Members receive a monthly calendar of events.
 For more information about the Arden Club, see the web site: www.ardenclub.org.

 The Arden Pool is also part of the club.
 Arden Club members may join the pool for an extra fee, plus a refundable bond.
 Pool membership compares to other swim clubs in the area.
 If you live in the Ardens, this is the pool to join for several reasons: You’ll meet a lot of your neighbors.
 There is a discount for seniors.
 If you have children, this is the place where many of the Arden kids spend their summer afternoons.
 The club’s swim team stresses enjoyment and participation by all team members.
 The pool is also available for rental for private parties.
 For information about the pool see their page on the Arden Club website or their facebook page.

 Some other groups

 Arden Community Recreation Association Non-profit community organization.
 Holds events throughout the year for all ages (holiday parties, picnics, a House & Garden Tour) and runs a free 5-week summer program for children in the Ardens.
-For information, see the new web site www.funintheardens.org.
+For upcoming events, see the Arden Page.
+Web: acra community.org.

 The Arden Page The town newspaper.
 Published monthly and distributed free to residents.
 Funded by the towns and individual donations.
 The editor is Lisa Mullinax (302 529-7399).
 Classified ad editors are Tom Wheeler and Jan Westerhouse (302 529-7690).
 You should already be receiving the Arden Page around the first weekend of each month.

-New Candlelight Theater Professional dinner theater in Ardentown.
+Candlelight Theater Professional dinner theater in Ardentown.
 Also has children’s plays (and lunch) during the school year.
-NCTstage.org.
-Phone 302 475-2313.
+Candlelighttheatredelaware.org Phone 302 475-2313.

 Gild Hall Home of the Arden Club.
 Has a well-equipped kitchen, great dance floor.
 Available for private rental.
 See ardenclub.org for rates and availability.